statsmodels/statsmodels/docs/source/datasets/dataset_proposal.rst

       from this model.
     - All possible datasets should fit into this model.

-For the datasets to be useful in the statsmodels scikits the Dataset object returned by load has the following conventions and attributes:
+For the datasets to be useful in statsmodels the Dataset object returned by load has the following conventions and attributes:

     - Calling the object itself returns the plain ndarray of the full dataset.